awsdocs/amazon-cloudfront-developer-guide/doc_source/field-level-encryption.md

 1. **Create a field\-level encryption profile\.** Field\-level encryption profiles, which you create in CloudFront, define the fields that you want to be encrypted\.

 1. **Create a field\-level encryption configuration\.** A configuration specifies the profiles to use, based on the content type of the request or a query argument, for encrypting specific data fields\.
-You can also choose the request\-forwarding behavior options that you want for different scenarios\.For example, you can set the behavior for when the profile name specified by the query argument in a request URL doesn’t exist in CloudFront\.
+You can also choose the request\-forwarding behavior options that you want for different scenarios\.
+For example, you can set the behavior for when the profile name specified by the query argument in a request URL doesn’t exist in CloudFront\.

 1. **Link to a cache behavior\.** Link the configuration to a cache behavior for a distribution, to specify when CloudFront should encrypt data\.